-4.5.
-Transmission & Distribution Cost
+4.3.
+Transmission and Distribution Cost & Income

-4.5.1.
-The Authority observes that review on HR cost benchmark, provision for doubtful debts, advertising expenses, legal charges and other expenses have been claimed by the petitioner without presenting any new evidence or establishing change in circumstances, which is a mandatory requirement to qualify for review of the Authority's decision.
+4.4.
+The Authority observes that review on HR cost benchmark, provision for doubtful debts and advertising expenses have been claimed by the petitioner without presenting any new evidence or establishing change in circumstances, which is a mandatory requirement to qualify for review of the Authority's decision.
 The Authority notes that the petitioner has merely repeated its arguments without noting the detailed discussion made thereon in the FRR for the said year.
 The review petition is, therefore, rather flimsy in terms of subject claims and contains no concrete evidence for review.